Race To Zero

 Our team from around the world mobilize and persuade companies and organisations to sign up to the Race To Zero.
 We are putting a special focus on getting at least 50 organizations led or influenced by INSEAD alumni to join the UN's Race To Zero.

 Watch this short interview with Martina Weinberger by Ebru Carter.
-Martina would tell us more about the third challenge of CIC in helping companies to join the Race To Zero.
+Martina would tell us more about the last Race To Zero Accelerator challenge - how we helped companies to join the Race To Zero.

 Watch this short interview with Kalyani Pantangi by Maria Latorre.
-Kalyani is one of our volunteers; she shared with us the experience of talking to companies about the Race To Zero.
+Kalyani is one of our support active volunteers; she shared with us the experience of talking to companies about the Race To Zero.

 Net Zero Expert Interview Series